XV. One Must Fellowship Clearly on How to Discern the Essence of the Pharisees and the Religious World That Defies God

 from “Are You a True Believer of God?” in The Word Appears in the Flesh

 Just look at the leaders of every denomination—they are all arrogant and self-righteous, and they interpret the Bible out of context and according to their own imagination.
 They all rely on gifts and erudition to do their work.
 If they were incapable of preaching anything, would those people follow them?
 They do, after all, possess some knowledge, and can preach on some doctrine, or know how to win over others and how to use some artifices.
 They use these to bring people before themselves and deceive them.
-Nominally, those people believe in God—but in reality they follow their leaders.
-If they encounter those who preach the true way, some of them would say, “We have to consult our leader about our belief in God.”
-They require someone’s consent to believe in God; is that not a problem?
+Nominally, those people believe in God, but in reality they follow their leaders.
+If they encounter someone preaching the true way, some of them say, “We have to consult our leader about our faith.”
+Their faith has to go through a human being; is that not a problem?
 What have those leaders become, then?
 Have they not become Pharisees, false shepherds, antichrists, and stumbling blocks to people’s acceptance of the true way? …

 No matter whether you followed someone else or you didn’t satisfy the will of God when you previously believed in God, you must come before God during this stage of work of the last days.
 If you continue to follow someone on the basis of experiencing this stage of work, then you will be considered unforgivable, and will end up just like Paul.

 from “Only the Pursuit of the Truth Is the True Belief in God” in Records of Christ’s Talks